Maicon (footballer, born 1981): International career

 Maicon (left) comforts Colombia midfielder James Rodríguez after their quarter-final loss at the 2014 FIFA World Cup.

 After appearing for Brazil's under-20 team at the 2001 FIFA World Youth Championship, Maicon made his senior international debut in the team's opening game of the 2003 CONCACAF Gold Cup against Mexico on 12 July 2003.
 He was named in the team of the tournament as Brazil finished as runner-up.

 He went on to become the first choice right-back for the Seleção, winning the Copa América in 2004 and 2007, and the FIFA Confederations Cup in 2005 and 2009.
 He appeared in his first FIFA World Cup in 2010 and scored on his tournament debut, a 2–1 win over North Korea.

 In June 2014, Maicon was selected in Brazil's squad for the 2014 World Cup.
 He replaced Dani Alves as the team's starting right-back for the 2–1 quarter-final win against Colombia in Fortaleza and for the remainder of the tournament.

 On 7 September 2014, Maicon was dismissed from the Brazil squad for an unspecified "internal problem".

 Style of play

-Due to his work-rate and stamina, Maicon is known to be capable of aiding his team both offensively and defensively, and has been used both as a full-back and as an attacking wing-back or wide midfielder.
-He is gifted with outstanding physical attributes, athleticism and excellent technical skills, as well as good vision, crossing ability and a powerful shot, which made him a dangerous attacking threat down the right flank in his prime.
-Due to his success, strength, pace and power, he earned the nickname "Il Colosso" ("The Colossus") during his time at Inter, where he developed into one of the best attacking full-backs in the world, forming a notable partnership with teammate Javier Zanetti.
+Maicon is known for aiding his team both offensively and defensively, and has played both as a full-back and an attacking wing-back or wide midfielder.
+As a result of his success during his time at Inter Milan, he earned the nickname "Il Colosso" ("The Colossus"), and developed into one of the best attacking full-backs in the world.
+He formed a notable partnership with teammate Javier Zanetti.